marovira/helios-ml/_sources/quick-ref.rst.txt

 * ``enable_file_logging`` which is paired with ``log_path``, and
 * ``enable_progress_bar``.

-The ``_path`` arguments determine the root directories where the corresponding logs will be saved.
+The ``*_path`` arguments determine the root directories where the corresponding logs will be saved.

 .. warning::
-   If a flat is paired with a path, then you **must** provide the corresponding path if the flag is enabled.
+   If a flag is paired with a path, then you **must** provide the corresponding path if the flag is enabled.
 In other words, if you set ``enable_tensorboard``, then you must also provide ``run_path``.